amahankali/project1-shell/README.md

     token.
 At the end of the scan, the files that the file descriptors 0 and 1 point to will be decided.
 Finally, we used execvp to execute the given commands after accounting for the ">" and "<" symbols.
+    - Also tests for possible exceptions including echo to see if it should decrease white space size or not.
+It then parses the string removing consecutive whitespaces and whitespaces at the beginning and end.
+After this it tests the exceptions cd and cd ~ to know if it should go back to the home directory and the exit function.
+If none of these have occurred it will execvp convert the parsed string to an array and execvp it.
         - Parameters:
             - char* a, the command
         - Returns: